 Our knives may need a grace period to break in, but the break-in time for each individual knife can vary.
-Rather than repeatedly flicking your knife open and closed, which can cause damage to lock arm (and void your warranty), follow the steps below to break in a "sticky" lock.
+Rather than repeatedly flicking your knife open and closed, which can cause damage to lock arm (and void your warranty), follow the steps below to break in your knife.

 THREE TIPS FOR A SMOOTHER DEPLOYMENT